-How to Follow FDA Cybersecurity Guidance
+How to Follow FDA Cybersecurity Guidelines

 This means that software that used to be secure from cyberthreats have become vulnerable to cyberattacks as medical devices continue to be integrated into the Internet of Things (IoT).
 In fact, 93% of healthcare organizations have reported a data breach within the past three years, according to a recent report from Health Leaders.
 And, the average cost of a data breach is $423 per record or nearly $4 billion by the end of 2019.

-For that reason, it is essential that your medical devices are compliant with the FDA cybersecurity guidance.
+For that reason, it is essential that your medical devices are compliant with the FDA cybersecurity guidelines.
 Static application security testing (SAST) tools — like a static code analyzer — are essential to ensuring that your code cannot be exploited by cyberthreats.

-What are FDA Cybersecurity Guidelines
+What are the FDA Cybersecurity Guidelines?

 - Provide documentation related to design controls.
 Specifically, documentation on design validation, software validation, and risk analysis.